-In our previous post, keyword guide for SEO beginners, we discussed the dos and don’ts of keyword research and its usage on a website.
-This time we are going to concentrate on how to write SEO titles; the most important element when it comes to helping the search engines understand what your webpage is about.
+In our previous post, keyword guide for SEO beginners, we discussed the dos and don’ts of keyword research, how you can find the best keywords for your website and how to use them.
+This time we are going to concentrate on how to write an SEO title; the most important element when it comes to helping the search engines understand what your webpage is about.

 Titles are important because:

 - They are used by search engines to categorize the page;

 - Titles are the first thing a user sees;

 - Titles determine if a potential visitor will, or will not, click to visit your site.

 That is why it’s essential that you use the correct keywords in your titles.
 Let’s first have a look at what a title is.

 The title of a page is what is included in the HTML title tag of the page.
 Our page about product descriptions has the title tag: “Get Topcontent Product Descriptions for more traffic and better conversion”.

 And it looks like this in the HTML code: